 - 1. The purpose of the short plat land division is to provide for a division of large, rural, unplatted parcels in the County, into four (4) or fewer parcels for residential use through a simplified process while meeting specific criteria, in order to allow for limited residential uses in agricultural areas in conjunction with on-going agricultural operations. - 2.
-Short plat land divisions can be utilized to create up to four (4) parcels from any existing parcel located in the RA-35, LA-35, RR-20, FH-10, FH-20, and RN-5 zone districts that has not been previously platted.
-The number of allowed parcels (existing and new) must comply with average density requirements of Chapter 2 per zone district in the Zone District Table, Section 2-1. - 3.
-Lands divided using short plat land divisions are not eligible for further division by the short
+Short plat land divisions can be utilized to create up to four (4) parcels from any existing parcel located in the RA 35, LA 35, RR 20, FH 10, FH 20, and RN 5 zone districts that has not been previously platted.
+The number of allowed parcels (existing and new) must comply with average density requirements in the ZoneZoning District Table, Section 2-1. - 3.
+Lands divided using short plat land divisions are not eligible for further division by the short plat process.

-- plat process.
 This restriction shall be noted on the plat. - 4.
 The minimum resulting parcel sizes must also be in accordance with the minimum lot size of the underlying base Zoning District.
-These divisions may be utilized all at one time or spread out through time.
+These divisions may be utilized all at one time or spread

+- out through time.
 A plat note is required indicating use of density allowance. - 5.
 If a property is located in an area of Natural Resource Overlay, the full subdivision process shall apply.

-The following materials are required for a complete application for agricultural land divisions:
+The following materials are required for a complete application for agricultural short plat land divisions: division:

-- 1. A completed application form and required submittals; - 2.
-Two (2) copies of draft deeds (unrecorded) for each of the proposed new parcels that would be created providing the land division is approved, and - 3.
+- 1. A completed application form and required submittals. - 2.
+Two (2) copies of draft deeds (unrecorded) for each of the proposed new parcels that would be created providing the land division is approved, and. - 3.
 Plat of survey created by a licensed land surveyor in the State of Idaho, showing the new land parcels. - 4.
 The deeds shall contain a notation clearly identifying the allocation of the residential entitlements, if any, among the resulting parcels.
 The survey shall also clearly identify to which parcels the residential entitlements, if any, are assigned.
 The documentation of allocation of residential units among resulting parcels must be accomplished with notations on a plat map, and by deed restriction placed in the document of conveyance.

-Public notice shall follow the noticing procedures set out in Section 4-1-2 4-2-D above.
+Public notice shall follow the noticing procedures set out in Section 4-2-D above.